wttech/aet/documentation/src/main/wiki/Dictionary.md

 a modifier that waits until a page is loaded or a fixed amount of time is up.

 *Web Console*
 the OSGi console installed on Apache Karaf.
 By default it is accessible via a browser: http://localhost:8181/system/console/configMgr.
-The default user/password are as follows: karaf/karaf.
+The default user/password are: karaf/karaf.

 *Worker*
 a single processing unit that can perform a defined amount of tasks (e.g. collect a screenshot, compare a source).